AI Act and Legal Services: Compliance for German Law Firms

 What This Means Practically

 For most law firms, AI Act compliance is straightforward: document your AI tools, maintain professional oversight, and ensure accuracy.
 Focus deeper attention on any AI that affects case outcomes or access to legal services.
+Firms evaluating AI assistants should review Claude Enterprise and Perplexity to compare their data handling, confidentiality protections, and professional-use features.

 How Compound Law Helps